Electrostatics/apbs-pdb2pqr/doc/VR/README.md

   - Launch UnityMol.exe
     - Starts in VR mode
 - Unzip APBS-PDB2PQR.zip
-  - New folder contains three directories: apbs, pdb2pqr, OutpuFiles
+  - New folder contains three directories: apbs, pdb2pqr, OutputFiles
   - To use default file locations, place the new folder “APBS-PD2PQR” in the root C:\ directory. i.e. “C:\APBS-PDB2PQR”
   - APBS and PDB2PQR can be used from the command line using the executables within their respective folders.